samueldosramos/dotfiles/README.md

 ## Manual setup

 [iTerm2](https://iterm2.com) settings are changed by [dotfiles.sh](install/dotfiles.sh), but you can change them manually if you prefer.
-My VSCode settings are loaded by the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension, so you will have to change manually or load your settings.
+My [Visual Studio Code](https://code.visualstudio.com) settings are loaded by the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension, so you will have to change manually or load your settings.

 ### iTerm2 - Change the color theme: